Proceeds from the sale of our merchandise help support our free writing programs for kids.

-Oliver Curtis, a junior at Baxter Academy, spent a year in our Young Emerging Authors program writing and sketching a cookbook of invasive species.
+During his junior year at Baxter Academy, Oliver Curtis spent a year in our Young Emerging Authors program writing and sketching a cookbook of invasive species.
 How to Eat Green Crab is packed with scientific information and recipes involving some of Maine's most invasive marine species, told in Oliver's humorous and personal manner.
 Oliver has his commercial green crab fisherman’s license, and he and his mom have been busily testing recipes for Green Crab, Common Periwinkle, and European Flat Oyster in their kitchen.
 This book was featured in an article by Mary Pols in the Portland Press Herald and has garnered early attention from local foodies and national scientists alike.

 Lana Mustafa was eight years old when her father was killed by sectarian violence in Baghdad, Iraq.
 At twelve, she immigrated to Portland, Maine, a lonely outsider covered in a hijab and Goodwill snowboots.
 Now a strong-willed and fiercely independent high school senior, Lana struggles to define herself amid conflicting cultural expectations.
 Should she study to be the engineer her family wants her to be or the artist she feels she is?
 Does her relationship with an American male classmate get in the way of her future or help her build it?
 Lana learns that no matter what sky she lives under, she must fight for that which matters most—her family, education, friendship, and dreams.
 Maryam Abdullah's semi-autobiographical illustrated novel is a must read!